Google Analytics for Nonprofits: Tracking Web Performance

 - Macro Conversions: Primary goals like donations or event registrations, representing major achievements

-- Micro Conversions: Smaller actions, such as visiting a contact page or signing up for a newsletter, that indicate user interest
+- Micro Conversions: Small actions, such as visiting a contact page or signing up for a

 Sessions and Interactions